The 9 Best Things to Buy in February (Including Presidents' Day Sales!)

 Looking for large appliances?
-Historically, we've seen stores take up to 40% off refrigerators, washing machines, and more for the holiday weekend.
+Historically, we've seen stores take up to 35% off refrigerators, washing machines, and more for the holiday weekend.
 Be ready to shop at retailers like Best Buy, Home Depot, and Lowe's if you're in the market for these deals.

 Seasonal Fruits and Veggies

 If you're still holding strong on your New Year's resolution to eat healthier, buying seasonal produce is a budget-friendly way to do so.
-In February, that means you can shop things like broccoli, Brussels sprouts, cabbage, cauliflower, kale, leeks, parsnips, rutabagas, and turnips.
+In February, that means you can shop veggies like broccoli, Brussels sprouts, cabbage, cauliflower, kale, leeks, parsnips, rutabagas, and turnips.
 Looking for fruit?
-Grapefruit, lemons, oranges, and tangelos will all be in season, and their bright flavors could help lighten up the lingering grey days of winter.
+Grapefruit, lemons, oranges, and tangelos will all be in season, and their bright flavors could help lighten up the lingering gray days of winter.

 If you're interested in seeing what's in season and local, be sure to check the Seasonal Food Guide website.
 Choose your state and time frame, and you'll see what kinds of fresh produce you should keep an eye out for.

 You'll find better deals and a greater selection if you wait until later in the year to shop these items.

 |Cruises||In February||In March (at the earliest)||The travel industry is still experiencing issues related to the coronavirus pandemic, so it's hard to predict what the situation for cruises will be in March.
 If you find a cruise deal you like, check how far in advance you can make a reservation, and see if the cruise line includes a flexible cancellation policy before you book.|

 |Luggage||In February||In March||March usually brings decent luggage deals, and we're expecting the same this year.
 Watch for prices to be as low as $5.|